aws-samples/aws-draco/README.md

 account is 50 at time of writing).
 Warnings are issued when a snapshot is detected that does not contain a `Draco_Lifecycle` tag.
 To suppress these warnings set the tag to the value `Ignore`.

-### KMS Keys

-Unfortunately KMS Keys cannot be imported into a CloudFormation stack.
-If you wish to delete and re-create the stack, this means that the existing DR Encryption key cannot be automatically preserved.
-However the key that is created by the stack is marked for retention and so will not be deleted, although it won't be used for future snapshots.

-You can if desired, create a separate permanent KMS DR key and specify it's ARN in the the Consumer Lambda function's environment variable KEY_ARN

 ## Note on Tags